King Musical Instruments: History

-In 1972 Seeburg-King acquired the Benge company, which produced a distinctive line of trumpets in Los Angeles, CA, shortly thereafter moving production to Anaheim.
-King was divested of its Anaheim operation in 1983, then used the Benge name for a different model of trumpet produced in Eastlake.

-King emerged from the 1979 bankruptcy of Seeburg under the ownership of Seeburg's creditors.
-In 1983 King was sold to Daniel J. Henkin (1930-2012), owner of C.G.
-Conn.
-In 1985 Henkin sold his companies to the Swedish investment firm Skåne Gripen, who placed them under the new parent company "United Musical Instruments" (UMI).
-UMI revived King's efforts in the student saxophone market, reintroducing the former Cleveland models 613 Alto and 615 Tenor, as well as assembling some Super 20s from pre-1975 stock.
-Ownership of UMI passed to Skåne Gripen partner Bernhard Muskantor in 1990.
+In 1972, Seeburg-King acquired the Benge company, which produced a distinctive line of trumpets in Los Angeles, California, shortly thereafter moving production to Anaheim.
+King was divested of its Anaheim operation in 1983, then used the Benge name for a different model of trumpet produced in Eastlake.King emerged from the 1979 bankruptcy of Seeburg under the ownership of Seeburg's creditors.
+In 1983, King was sold to Daniel J. Henkin (1930–2012), owner of C. G. Conn.
+In 1985, Henkin sold his companies to the Swedish investment firm Skåne-Gripen, who placed them under the new parent company "United Musical Instruments" (UMI).
+UMI revived King's efforts in the student saxophone market, reintroducing the former Cleveland models 613 alto and 615 tenor, as well as assembling some Super 20s from pre-1975 stock.
+Ownership of UMI passed to Skåne-Gripen partner Bernhard Muskantor in 1990.
 Muskantor's interest in King was not merely as an investor; he had family roots in the music business and respect for the company's past accomplishments.
 His ambitions for restoring King's status as a top-tier instrument manufacturer were reflected in the King Super 21 development project that produced between one and two dozen prototype saxophones for professional testing in 1995.
-A hard-headed view of production costs and the state of the market for high-end saxophones convinced UMI that the project was a no-go and production was cancelled.
+A hard-headed view of production costs and the state of the market for high-end saxophones convinced UMI that the project was a no-go, and production was cancelled.
 Steinway Musical Instruments acquired UMI in 2000.
-Since 2003, King brand brasswinds are manufactured under Conn-Selmer, Inc., a subsidiary of Steinway MI.
+Since 2003, King brand brasswinds are manufactured under Conn-Selmer, Inc., a subsidiary of Steinway.
 Use of the Benge name for brasswinds was discontinued in 2005, although Benge models continue to be manufactured in Anaheim and marketed under the brand Burbank.